Sagar-03/Commodity-Tracker/README.md

 # Commodity Trackers

 Commodity Trackers is a project aimed at providing essential features to streamline the tracking and reporting of commodity data.
-Whether you're a consumer, retailer, or a government official, our platform empowers you with tools to stay informed and contribute to market transparency.
+Whether you're a consumer, retailer, or a government official, our platform empowers you with tools to stay informed and contribute to market transparency

 ## Features